OVERVIEW

 3. Load Target track

-By pressing the “Load Target” button we load the entire guitar track that we wish to modify.
+By pressing the “Load Target” button, we load the entire guitar track that we wish to modify.

 The part can be played by pressing the “Play Target” button.

-Note: Because we are not using impulse responses, we must ensure that our part is playing exactly what the reference clip is playing i.e. same notes, chords etc. When a playing match is achieved the overall spectral maxima and minima are matched as well.
+Note: Because we are not using impulse responses, we must ensure that our part is playing exactly what the reference clip is playing i.e. same notes, chords etc. When a playing match is achieved, the overall spectral maxima and minima are matched as well.
 This will have the effect of “de-trending” the derived envelope, i.e. removing the specific note or chord while retaining the curve which accounts for the tonal differences between the reference and the subject clips.
-This effectively becomes an impulse response which can be applied to an entire track.
+This effectively becomes an impulse response that can be applied to an entire track.
 (A future improvement to H(ω)Tone will be the addition of a pitch transposer, which will remove necessity of tuning to the reference clip.)

 4. Adjust the window size and time indices of subject and reference clips.